 Must have apps: Latin America

-Headed somewhere for the first time?
+Headed to Latin America for the first time?
 Veteran nomad looking to see if they’re missing anything?
-Check out this updated list of must-have apps for nomads looking to spend some time in beautiful Latin America!
+Check out this list of must-have apps for nomads, from food delivery to transport and much more!

 Rappi